nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 110 - Software Engineering/CSE 110 - Software Engineering.md

-#Course #CSE
+#Course #CSE #Practical #Management #Project #Business
 Prerequisites: [[CSE 100 - Algorithms & Data Structures]]

 Spring 2022
 Instructor: Prof. Joseph Gibbs Politz

-Course Description:
+##### Course Description:
 "Introduction to software development and engineering methods, including specification, design, implementation, testing, and process.
-An emphasis on team development, agile methods, and use of tools such as IDE’s, version control, and test harnesses."
+An emphasis on team development, Agile methods, and use of tools such as IDEs, version control, and test harnesses."

-## Course Philosophy
+##### Course Philosophy
 *Make a Big Project Behave Like a Small One*.

-#### Course Content:
+## Course Content:
 [[Lab Techniques - Android Studio]]

 Head-First Software Development